-Name: -
+Name:

-Phone number: -
+Phone number:

 E-mail:

-Address: -
+Address:

--
+This is to certify that I, , have agreed to

-provide services w
+provide services w ithin the framework of the:

+National Fisheries data Collection Progra m

-maintain complete inte information, trial mate documents, or informa National Fisheries data Collection Programming of this form is an acknowledgement of grity of security for this project.
-I declare the rials, test materials, processes, contents or tion pertaining to the project, or its clients I under the terms of the project. my professional responsibility to at I will not divulge any project results, or any other materials
+maintain complete inte information, trial mate documents, or informa igning of this form is an acknowledgement of rigrity of security for this project.
+I declare that rials, test materials, processes, contents or rition pertaining to the project, or its clients if under the terms of the project. et I will not divulge any project results, or any other materials,

 I understand that the ab ove does not apply to information that is in the public domain.

-I have read and accepted d the conditions as outlined above.
+I have read and accepte d the conditions as outlined above.

 Signature

-Date
+D.